nilern/monnit/README.md

 ```

 Here Monnit and algo.monads are about 7% faster than the vanilla Clojure
-version, probably because the latter uses PersistentVectors and destructuring.
+version, probably because the latter uses `PersistentVector`s and
-I was pleased to see that Monnit matches the performance of algo.monads while
+destructuring.
+I was pleased to see that Monnit matches the performance of
-keeping the State monad type (types, actually) distinct like Cats.
+algo.monads while keeping the State monad type (types, actually) distinct like
+Cats.

 The Cats State monad is about 17 times slower than the baseline, probably due
 to the indirections mentioned earlier.
 To be fair, the State monad does not